 Belmar Back Bay at Maclearie Park: This is a beginner friendly dive with a max depth of 15-20 ft.
 However, even the more advanced folks will enjoy this dive and also find plenty of to photograph with all the interesting marine life during this time of year.

 Shark River Inlet: Though only up to 30 ft deep, this is a more advanced dive due to the currents, boat traffic, and fishing entanglements along with a more difficult entry across slippery rocks.
-This dive will be led by a DM.

 The local dive shop, Divers Two is less than one mile away so it's easy to pick up your tanks and/or any equipment from them.
 Note: A dive flag on a float (a $10 rental) is required for every diver.